NeriRos/learning-rabbitmq/README.md

 6. Add `RabbitMQ Cluster Operator` to `skaffold`
 7. Write script to open RabbitMQ management ui
 8. Install RabbitMQ amqp protocol for javascript `amqplib`
+9. Write an Init file to install required prerequisites and define settings

 ### Commands and resources